Skip to content

 3. High-level position of responsibility for sustainability?

-The company has Chief Operating Officer, Chief Forester and Sustainability Officer having high-level position responsibility for sustainability.
+Chief Operating Officer, Chief Forester and Sustainability Head are the persons who have high-level positions of responsibility for sustainability.

 • 4.
 One or more members within the board of the company have responsibility for sustainability?